-- Would you share police reports, witness lists and witness - statements with defense attorneys before trial?

-2. Would you support creation and funding of a statewide investigative and prosecutorial unit to handle cases of police use of force resulting in death or serious injury?
-Lacking such a unit, would you investigate a fatal shooting of someone by police in your locality, or would you ask another prosecutor who has no relationship with local law enforcement to do it?

-3. Does prosecuting people for marijuana possession make our community safer, or would time and resources be better spent on more serious crimes?
-Would you support decriminalization of marijuana?

-Would you seek misdemeanor convictions for all people who steal property worth less than \$1,500?

-5. Would you support elimination of cash bail, as it often results in people being imprisoned for their inability to pay?

-6. Would you support requiring a criminal conviction before someone's money or property (civil asset forfeiture) can be converted to cash that funds law enforcement?

-- At what age do you believe it's appropriate to try a juvenile as an adult?
-Why, and for which offenses?

-9. Would you support the creation of diversion programs that would allow defendants with substance abuse problems to get treatment instead of being charged with a crime?

-10. Would you support the creation of mental health diversion centers that would allow defendants with mental illnesses to get treatment in a secure facility instead of being charged with a crime?
+- Would you share police reports, witness lists and witness statements with defense attorneys before trial? - Would you support creation and funding of a statewide investigative and prosecutorial unit to handle cases of police use of force resulting in death or serious injury?
+Lacking such a unit, would you investigate a fatal shooting of someone by police in your locality, or would you ask another prosecutor who has no relationship with local law enforcement to do it? - Does prosecuting people for marijuana possession make our community safer, or would time and resources be better spent on more serious crimes?
+Would you support decriminalization of marijuana? - 4.
+Would you seek misdemeanor convictions for all people who steal property worth less than \$1,500? - Would you support elimination of cash bail, as it often results in people being imprisoned for their inability to pay? - 6.
+Would you support requiring a criminal conviction before someone's money or property (civil asset forfeiture) can be converted to cash that funds law enforcement? - 7.
+At what age do you believe it's appropriate to try a juvenile as an adult?
+Why, and for which offenses? - Would you recommend that a juvenile defendant be sentenced to life without parole? - 9.
+Would you support the creation of diversion programs that would allow defendants with substance abuse problems to get treatment instead of being charged with a crime? - 10.
+Would you support the creation of mental health diversion centers that would allow defendants with mental illnesses to get treatment in a secure facility instead of being charged with a crime?